 When there are no cars in sight, take up the lane and give yourself plenty of room.
 This will in turn make you more visible to any car coming up from behind while giving you space.
 While riding with moving traffic, try to stay either ahead of a car or avoid their blind spot if they pull ahead.
 But not at the expense of impeding the flow of other bicyclists.

 Try to empathize with drivers.
-They’ve probably been circling around looking for a parking spot and once they found one, need to decipher the signs to determine whether they can park their car, then scramble for change as they explain to someone on their cell phone on why they’re late.
+They’ve probably been circling around looking for a parking spot.
+Once they found one, they need to decipher the signs to determine whether they can park their car, then scramble for change as they explain to someone on their cell phone on why they’re late.

-Ridding yourself of an us-against-you mentality will keep you more at ease, thus making your ride more enjoyable.
-If you get “doored” and avoid injury, report it, put it behind you and always keep riding.
+Get rid of an us-against-you mentality.
+It will keep you more at ease, thus making your ride more enjoyable.
+If you get “doored” and avoid injury, report it, put it behind you.